cds-snc/vac-find-benefits-and-services-documentation/_pages/en/research.md

 **Overview**

 After building an MVP in the alpha phase, research in the beta phase focused on improving the product with regular usability testing.

 An integral part of the beta phase was for the CDS delivery team to build capacity and onboard a multi-disciplinary product delivery team from VAC (based out of VAC Headquarters in Charlottetown, Prince Edward Island).
 For research, this meant recruiting a design or UX researcher with applied research skills and onboarding them to understand the progress of the product and team thus far.

 Having successfully been onboarded, Emily Coffin took over the team's research practice.
 This included designing test plans, conducting field research and analysis, sharing insights and particularly in bringing the other team members along for the research journey.
 The goal was met to empower the VAC team (and therein the VAC department) to continue the work with the principles and practices of agile development and human centered design.

 Another important highlight during the beta phase was conducting a usability testing session entirely in French with Francophone Canadians.
 All federal services are mandated to be provided in both official languages, so testing products in French and English is integral to achieving good product outcomes.
 Due to the shortage of French speakers from the product team, volunteers from the broader CDS organization were mentored and trained to moderate the usability tests and participate as note-takers.

-[paragraph on main results]

 Results from the usability tests conducted in French identified similar usability issues to those found  in English testing.
 However, French speaking participants completed fewer tasks than english speaking participants, and reported a lower confidence level.
 This could be due to language and cultural differences.
 Another explanation for the difference could be that the French moderator was less experienced in conducting the usability tests.
 However, these are hypotheses that would require further study to validate.

 Research in the beta phase was also conducted with frontline staff members from VAC area offices (Ottawa, Gatineau and Halifax) as well as the NCCN office in Halifax.
 As frontline staff work closely with Veterans to help them apply for benefits, the tool is useful as a resource for them to direct Veterans towards.
 Research insights confirm that staff are experts on the subject of VAC benefits and services and have lower needs to directly benefit from using the tool.
 However in sharing the tool with the Veterans they serve, staff members can be of greater help by answering their clients’ better informed, personalized questions.

 ## Methodology